Connect with us

 An image showcasing the detrimental effects of biomass pollution, depicting smog-filled air, dying vegetation, and contaminated water sources, while hinting at potential solutions and a hopeful future through the presence of renewable energy sources

-As I delve into the topic of biomass pollution, I am struck by its significant impact on public health and the environment.
+Exploring the topic of biomass pollution, its considerable effects on public health and the environment have made a strong impression on me.

 The emissions from biomass and coal combustion indoors are classified as likely carcinogenic, affecting a staggering 3 billion people worldwide.
 The presence of polycyclic aromatic hydrocarbons in wood smoke further exacerbates the carcinogenicity of these emissions.